-Note: If you subsequently upload another file, this will overwrite any previous file uploaded to Mastercom.
+Note: Uploading a new file will overwrite any previous file uploaded to Mastercom.

-1. To upload supporting documentation for the chargeback, in the Chargebacks window, right-click the required transaction and select File Actions > Upload file to chargeback.
+1. To upload supporting documentation for the chargeback, in the Chargebacks window, right-click the required transaction and select FileActions > Upload file to chargeback.

 The following window is displayed: